swgriffith/azure-guides/networking-overview/bridge-vs-transparent.md

 ## Overview

-In our Azure CNI Overview (check it out [here](./part2-azurecni.md) if you haven't already), we assumed no network policy is deployed on our cluster.
+In our [Azure CNI](./part2-azurecni.md) and [Kubenet](./part1-kubenet.md) overviews, we assumed no network policy is deployed on our cluster.
 When you enable network policy there are a few fundamental changes that are probably worth calling out.
 I'm going to focus on Calico network policy in AKS, which is implemented using open source Calico.

 ## Azure CNI